pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 were heard, we'd get less convoluted output easily AND in a way that benefits the entire web stack.

+### theoretical issues

+Ultimately, the problem is: is this layout tradition a good fit for the web platform.
+I think it is not.
+Even the simplest examples will run into "fun" traditions like "single letter variables are italic, multi-letter ones are upright", moveable limits

+TODO

 ###### To recap:

 visual layout that matches print equation layout has been solved well